anhntbk08/mariocarrion.github.com/content/post/2018-11-13-ddd-golang-part-2.markdown

 `Board`s are random and _unique_ per game session, meaning **no player** will be using the same permutation of values on the board of any other board already created,

 > There's a _Cantor_ (Announcer), who is in charge of randomly selecting cards from the deck,
-> Players have to listen to the announced cards and mark then on their boards,
+> Players have to listen to the announced cards and mark them on their boards,

 Those two requirements are really clear, however we still need a bit more of time to provide a better technical implementation.
 Let's move those to the _parking lot_.